 - Here are some must-dos to keep up with the Joneses:

-- Track appropriate numbers daily, weekly, monthly,
+- Track appropriate numbers daily, weekly, monthly, quarterly and annually.

 - Create and review a monthly profit-and-loss statement.